eriasuSama/snakeGame/README.md

 # snakeGame
-Dev soc intro to web dev
+Dev soc intro to web dev (project)

 TO DO:
+-
-Need to work on the Food, it continously generates.
+- Need to work on the Food, it continously generates.
-Add levels
+- Add levels
-Add scores
+- Add scores
-Change background
+- ange background